USC-CSSL/Adaptable-Problematic-Content-Detection/README.md

 - _--adapter_dim_: adapter hidden layer size
 - _--generator_hdim_: weight generator hidden layer size

+To write new model, you need to write a continual model in [`nets/cl_model.py`](https://github.com/Ali-Omrani/Continual-Problematic-Content-Detection-Benchmark/blob/main/nets/cl_model.py), and configure your model training procedure in `train` function in [`run_model.py`](https://github.com/Ali-Omrani/Continual-Problematic-Content-Detection-Benchmark/blob/main/run_model..py).

 ## Contributions

 We are seeking to continually enhance the Continual Learning Benchmark for Problematic Content Detection (CLB-PCD) with additional tasks, models, and algorithms!
 If you would like to introduce a new task, model, or algorithm to the CLB-PCD benchmark, please create a Pull Request from your CLB-PCD fork.
 We will make an effort to incorporate your contribution and enable other researchers to explore it.